‘General Hospital’: What James Patrick Stuart Says About Valentin’s Biological Father

 However, there is a small chance that Valentin could still be a Cassadine, just not Mikkos’ son.

-James Patrick Stewart talks about Valentin’s paternity
+James Patrick Stuart talks about Valentin’s paternity

-Stewart says he found out that Valentin wasn’t going to be an actual Cassadine after executive producer Frank Valentini kept dropping hints.
+Stuart says he found out that Valentin wasn’t going to be an actual Cassadine after executive producer Frank Valentini kept dropping hints.

-When Helena’s portrait lit up during the gallery action, Stewart said, “Frank looked at me and goes, ‘Hey, Jack Nicholson it up.
+When Helena’s portrait lit up during the gallery action, Stuart said, “Frank looked at me and goes, ‘Hey, Jack Nicholson it up.
 Have some fun!
 You’re not going to be feeling pretty good for a while.
 I’m like, ‘Oh … what are the plans?’
 He pulled me aside and goes, ‘Yeah, you’re going to lose Nina, but you’re going to try to take over ELQ.
 That’s when I started to go, ‘Wait a minute!
 That sounds to me like Valentin’s losing his money.'”

-When asked if Valentin has any idea who his biological father could be, Stewart said, “I don’t think so.
+When asked if Valentin has any idea who his biological father could be, Stuart said, “I don’t think so.
 I don’t believe so.
 I know I don’t.”
 He added, “I think once he realizes that Helena is, in fact, the mother, I think he’d rather just go into oblivion.
 I think at that point, he’s out of answers.
 Enter Alexis (Nancy Lee Grahn)…which is wonderful because I think the world of Nancy, and she saves the day.
 Alexis basically talks him out of hurting himself, telling him to count his blessings that he is not a Cassadine, etc, which was a really sweet moment.

 General Hospital airs weekdays on ABC.